Divorce Alimony Child Support

 Highlights of Divorce Alimony Child Support

-• Divorce alimony is a tax deduction for the payer spouse and taxable income to the recipient
+• Divorce alimony amount is a tax deductible amount for the payer spouse and taxable income to the recipient.

-• Due to the fact mentioned in the previous point, if the difference between the incomes of the spouses is considerable, the couple opts for an alimony settlement.
-The explanation is that the wealthy partner is benefited due to the tax deduction and the poor partner is benefited due to a reasonable income hike with minimal tax
+• Due to the fact mentioned in the previous point, if the difference between the incomes of the spouses is considerable, the couple opts for a settlement.
+The explanation being the wealthy partner is benefited due to the tax deduction and the poor partner is benefited due to a reasonable income hike with minimal tax and,

 • If a spouse aims to obtain child support as tax free income, then it must be distinctly labeled "child support" and should be paid separately from any other settlement amount